Eric106/http2https/README.md

 ---

 ## Linux Install
-Following the example is an installation at Server B.
+The following example is an installation at Server B.

 ### **tmux & conda**
 NOTE: You may have installed  `tmux` and `conda`.